stanford-cnjc/cnjcx-course-materials/week2_tmux_vim/cnjcx_week2_recap.md

 ##### X11 Forwarding: "The (WSL) How"<a name="x-forwarding-windows-client"></a>

 Thanks to a unique relationship between WSL and the windows graphics.
-Xforwarding from a server machine is not clearly and cleanly documented.
+X forwarding from a server machine is not clearly and cleanly documented.
 So we made this up for you.

 1. google "xming x server for windows" I found the download at sourceforge.net/projects/xming/